-‘The Trial’ is the working title for a new visual art project due for public exhibition in April 2018.
+‘The Trial’ is the title of a new participatory visual art project due for public exhibition in April 2018.
 It will focus on health and welfare provision in prisons, and access to healthcare after release from prison in Ireland.

 The artwork will offer multiple perspectives on health in prison and on release, inviting the visitors to the exhibition to occupy the position of jury and form their own opinions on this topic.